techstreams/gapps-jekyll-basic/README.md

 4) Add any custom CSS to `_includes/css.html`

-5) Start/Restart the Jekyll server in project directory:  `jekyll serve` or `jekyll build --watch`

-6) Make iterative UI modifications to `index.html` and Jekyll will auto-regenerate the site
+5) Make iterative UI modifications to `index.html` and Jekyll will auto-regenerate the site

 <br>